Orthogonal-Research-Lab/CGS/cgs-oop/README.md

-# Installation
+# Installation of your Local Machine

 1. pull git repo

-2. if not already installed, download python3.6 and pip
+2. if not already installed, download/install python3.6 and pip

-3. run build.sh by typing ./build.sh into terminal - make sure you are in proper directory
+3. run _build.sh_ by typing "./build.sh" into terminal.
+Make sure you are in proper directory.

 # Input Instructions